JB1905/react-figma-ui/README.md

 ### Onboarding tip

-To create an onboarding tip, use the following markup.
-The tip also makes use of the icon component (see Icon component for usage).
+To create an onboarding tip, use the following component.

 ```jsx
 import { Onboarding } from 'react-figma-ui';